-At 6-foot-2, his long wingspan bothers opponents on the defensive end.
-He’s patient, and skies to block bigger shooters.
+At 6-foot-4, his long wingspan bothers opponents on the defensive end.
+He’s patient and skies to block bigger shooters.

 Manny Obaseki Commits to Texas A&M

-Obaseki is the 28th ranked player in the 2021 recruiting class according to 247Sports Composite Rankings.
-He considered Oklahoma, Texas Tech, Alabama, Arkansas, TCU, Oklahoma State, SMU, and Baylor before committing to playing college basketball at Texas A&M in March.
+He considered Oklahoma, Texas Tech, Alabama, Arkansas, TCU, Oklahoma State, SMU, and Baylor before committing to play college basketball at Texas A&M in March 2020.

-The four-star guard is on track for the NBA Draft.
+The five-star shooting guard is on track for the NBA Draft.
 He draws comparisons to Los Angeles Clippers guard Patrick Beverly for his ability to burst into creases and play hard-nosed defense.
-It’s possible he could grow a few more inches.